 Alma Road, Vansittart Road, Goslar Way

 Concern was expressed that Imperial House has not been let despite being on the market for several years.
 The RBWM to be contacted to clarify their position on the use of Imperial House ie exclusively commercial use or mixed development.
-ACTION Claire M.
+ACTION Claire M/JB.

 It was agreed that the number of options presented was too many and that this should be reduced to three or four including exclusively commercial.
 David Carlisle clarified that it was in order for the Forum to indicate its preferred option.
-ACTION Claire M.
+ACTION Committee

 It was confirmed that the RBWM is committed to retaining the Youth and Community function on site.

 Concern was expressed on the impact of the infrastructure, eg schools and roads, for such a large development.
 Whilst infrastructure is not the remit of the NP it was agreed to discuss this aspect with the RBWM if felt that a “threshold/trigger point” was likely to be reached.
-ACTION Claire M.
+ACTION Claire M/JB.

 More clarity was required on definitions of low and high density housing.
-ACTION Claire M.
+ACTION Claire M/AECOM.

 It was agreed that business owners/land owners/agents should be contacted re this Policy.
-ACTION Claire M.
+ACTION Claire M/AECOM.

 It was agreed that the WNP should respond to the planning application for Chapel House.
 ACTION John B